 In our current situation, and it is perhaps never quite too much for us to remind it, our own world is facing what is perhaps one of the most momentous crises even with regard to its own recent past.
-The disappearance of entire topics and common fields of reference is a daily given in our activity, whether we are scholars, architects or educators (and not necessarily in that order).
+The disappearance of common fields of reference is a daily given in our activity, whether we are scholars, architects or educators (and not necessarily in that order).
 This is especially apparent in the vanishing ground of culture, the commonality of language, and finally the "communicative space of culture" undergoing a rapid and crucial transformation in our own time.
 The situation has long been described as fragmented.
-The attempt at recovering an understanding of the changing nature of our world has now for more than a century been undertaken in a variety of fields, ranging from history to philosophy, and - significantly, in the approach to the world in which we live - by architecture, and the scholarly work produced in its wake.
+The attempt at recovering an understanding of the changing nature of our world has long been undertaken in a variety of fields, ranging from history to philosophy, and significantly in the approach to the world in which we live, by architecture and the scholarly work produced in its wake.

 As we all know, perhaps our most significant background is the living legacy of twentieth-century thought, and in particular, in its enquiry and approach to the phenomenon of body sometimes if not often seen as a possible point of departure to our understanding of an otherwise fragmented world.
-Its fundamental questioning, which I will not be able to summarise here in such short time, has long been recalled across the primary tradition of thought.
+Its fundamental questioning, which I will not be able to summarise here in such short time, has long been recalled across intellectual history.